 State of Mind, A: The History of the Glen Allen Community (Running time: 29 minutes) — Where is Glen Allen?
 Where isn’t it?
 Geographically, Glen Allen stretches throughout northwestern Henrico County, and parts of the community extend into Goochland and Hanover counties.
 While Glen Allen might be considered just another bedroom community in the suburbs of Henrico, it’s rich history, rural landscape and colorful lifelong residents define the very foundation of this community.
 Join HCTV as we explore the people, their stories and times gone by in A State of Mind: The History of the Glen Allen Community.

-Under the Lights: Richmond International Raceway (Running time: 22 minutes) — From the first dirt track race in 1946 to today’s unique three-quarter mile speedway, Richmond International Raceway has evolved into one of the most popular auto racing tracks in the country.
+Under the Lights: Richmond International Raceway [Retired from Broadcast] (Running time: 22 minutes) — From the first dirt track race in 1946 to today’s unique three-quarter mile speedway, Richmond International Raceway has evolved into one of the most popular auto racing tracks in the country.
 HCTV talks to Jeff Gordon, Hermie Sadler, Bill France Jr. and others on why drivers and fans alike love RIR!
 You’ll see original footage from the early 50s through the fast-paced action of today.

 Welcome to Dabbs House (Running Time: 8 minutes) — Henrico’s historic Dabbs House has been restored and is now open to the public for an inside look at this significant national landmark.
 The structure has been used for many diverse purposes through its lifetime, including an antebellum farmhouse, Confederate General Robert E. Lee’s headquarters, an alms house, Henrico police headquarters and an office building.
 Visitors will learn fascinating stories about the Dabbs House, and discover why it has stood the test of time.